qbtxyz/Daylight-RP/README.md

 **In it's current state, Daylight RP is unfinished and not under active development.
 The creators of Daylight RP want to emphasize that Daylight RP works as a platform for future role-playing missions.**

 ## What still needs to be done
 Daylight RP works as a framework for your own projects, what still needs to be done is up to you.
-However, here are some key functionalities missing from Daylight RP:
+However, here are some top priority to-do's for Daylight RP:
 * Replace old PVEH's (daylight_fnc_networkExecGlobal, daylight_fnc_networkExecServer, daylight_fnc_networkExecClient, daylight_fnc_networkExecPlayer) that are used in inventory functions. **These outdated PVEH's allow for easy remote code execution.**
-* Rethink & code inventory drop/take/give functions.
+* Rethink & code inventory drop/take/give functions
 * Keychain (there are already functions for this, but no UI)

 ## Contact